 Potable water is the professional term for water which is safe for human consumption.
 The kind that comes out of your kitchen tap before a disaster.

 Sports drinks are better than water in terms of keeping you hydrated.
-Pedialyte is better than both.
+Pedialyte is better than both, but should be reserved for cases of dehydration.

 10) Pooping in Style